 Next morning’s breakfast buffet was equally impressive: fresh fruit platters, homegrown OJ, pastries, Spanish cheeses and hams, yoghurts and a range of cooked choices (French omelettes, scrambled egg with mushrooms).
 We were particularly taken with the homebaked breads - their sweet carrot bread with a dollop of jam was way too moreish.

 The beach restaurant-cum-bar-cum-music venue, Chringuito, is open for lunch, dinner and drinks with views over Cala Nova beach and the ocean.
 Feast on traditional, home-cooked, Mediterranean dishes such as paella and freshly caught fish, or tuck into freshly barbecued, local meat, while listening to live music, before indulging yourself with a massage from the onsite masseuse.

-In 2014, the hotel’s spa also gained a restaurant, The Veranda, which serves healthy local dishes.
+The Veranda is the hotel's spa restaurant, which serves healthy local dishes.
 It’s open throughout the day offering a choice between an a la carte or a 5-course tasting menu.
 Breakfast is now also served here, and there's Bubbles Bar which serves small plates from the restaurant, as well as juices and other drinks.

 If you fancy something a bit lighter for lunches, or just want a snack, head to the poolside bar (high season only), or Argo where a limited, and light, menu (salads, pastas, fish) is available throughout the day.

 - Room service

 - Bliss out in the hotel's Zen Balinese spa - an awesome 6-temple mecca with an aerobic pool, sauna and steam rooms.
 The range of treatments is heavenly - Ole Henriksen Facials for Glowing Beauty, Reiki, Cupping, Zen Shiatsu massages, deluxe Asian cream baths